- Atopic dermatitis is an often chronic, intermittent disease.

 - Adjust the treatment regimen or patient education on the potencies of their prescribed medications and how to increase or reduce the potency based on the skin inflammation they are observing.

 - Suppression of pruritus:

 - Continue antihistamines as needed.

-Refer to dermatologist to introduce phototherapy (narrowband-UVB, UVA, PUVA) or systemic immunosuppression (prednisone, cyclosporine, mycophenolate mofetil, azathioprine, or interferon-gamma).
+Treatment in moderate-to-severe cases: Refer to dermatologist to introduce phototherapy (narrowband-UVB, UVA, PUVA) or systemic immunosuppression (prednisone, cyclosporine, mycophenolate mofetil, azathioprine, or interferon-gamma).